THE UPACK PROGRAM PACKAGE

 - Atoms may have the same type (vide supra).

 - The coordinates of some atoms, for instance hydrogen atoms bound to carbon, carry hardly any significant information.
-Deleting such atoms can lead to a substantial increase in speed.
+Deleting such atoms can lead to a substantial increase in speed, and also eliminate some structure differences (desirable or not!).

 The specification of this information is done through an atom card (vide infra) in the file in.dcl.